binkley/modern-java-practices/README.md

 alternative build tools:
 [industry data](https://www.jrebel.com/blog/2020-java-technology-report#build-tool)
 shows Gradle or Maven are the build tools for most folks.
-Unless you find yourself in a complex monorepo culture (Google, _etc_), or there are mandates from above, you need to select one of Gradle or Maven.
+Unless you find yourself in a complex monorepo culture (Google, _etc._), or there are mandates from above, you need to select one of Gradle or Maven.
 However, for projects not using Gradle or Maven, you will still find improvements for your build herein (though details will differ).